pusongyang/generator-fullstack-backbone/readme.md

 # Backbone.js generator [![Build Status](https://travis-ci.org/pusongyang/generator-fullstack-backbone.svg?branch=master)](https://travis-ci.org/pusongyang/generator-fullstack-backbone) [![Coverage Status](https://coveralls.io/repos/github/pusongyang/generator-fullstack-backbone/badge.svg?branch=master)](https://coveralls.io/github/pusongyang/generator-fullstack-backbone?branch=master)

 A Fullstack Backbone generator for Yeoman that provides a functional boilerplate Backbone app out of the box.
 You also get access to a number of sub-generators which can be used to easily create individual models, views, collections and so on.
+- The Good Part: Backbone help you module your javascript code.Good for maintain and readable.
+Multi-SASS lib.
+MVC both front end and back end.
+- The bad Part: More code for the module and MVC and test.
+Only support IE9+.

 Optional RequireJS (AMD) support has recently been added as a prompt when using the generator on new projects.